FEMA resumes door-to-door visits in North Carolina after threats tied to disinformation

 The Rutherford County Sheriff’s Office said it received a call Saturday about a man with an assault rifle who made a comment “about possibly harming" FEMA employees working in the hard-hit areas of Lake Lure and Chimney Rock in the North Carolina mountains.
 A man was charged with “going armed to the terror of the public,” a misdemeanor, and was released after posting bond.

-The sheriff’s office said initial reports indicated that a “truckload of militia” was involved in making the threat, but further investigation determined that the man acted alone.
+The sheriff’s office said it received initial reports that a “truckload of militia” was involved in the threat, but further investigation determined the man acted alone.

 FEMA has faced rampant disinformation about its response to Helene, which hit Florida on Sept.
 26 before heading north and leaving a trail of destruction across six states.

-Asked what might be causing the proliferation of disinformation, Cooper said social media has become more extreme, but he also pointed to politics.
+Asked what might be fueling disinformation, Cooper said social media has become more extreme, but he also pointed to politics.

 Former President Donald Trump and his allies have seized on the storm's aftermath to spread false information about the Biden administration's response in the final weeks before the election.
 Their debunked claims include false statements that victims can only receive $750 in aid, that emergency response funds were diverted to immigrants, that people accepting federal relief money could see their land seized and that FEMA is halting trucks full of supplies.

-Meanwhile, confusion has arisen about what the agency does and doesn't do when disaster strikes.

-Helene decimated remote towns throughout the Appalachians, left millions without power, knocked out cellular service and killed at least 246 people.
+Helene decimated remote towns throughout Appalachia, left millions without power, knocked out cellular service and killed at least 246 people.
 It was the deadliest hurricane to hit the U.S. mainland since Katrina in 2005.

+Terrie Daughtry, a volunteer handling therapy dogs Tuesday at a FEMA Disaster Recovery Center in Asheville, said threats and misinformation — including the militia rumors — made her feel unsafe for the first time in several trips to volunteer at disaster sites.

+“I’m not coming to risk my life with it all, to be shot or hurt or trampled because of lunacy,” said Daughtry, who volunteers with Therapy Dogs International.
+She said she previously traveled to help in the aftermath of the Pulse Nightclub shooting in Orlando, Florida, floods in Virginia and tornadoes in Texas, Oklahoma and Alabama.

 Credit: AP